menandmice/micetro_docs/guides/user-manual/dns_servers.rst

   :width: 70%
   :align: center

-After checking the desired options, you can either choose another category from the left column or click OK to close the dialog box.
+After checking the desired options, you can either choose another category from the left column or click :guilabel:`OK` to close the dialog box.

 Advanced (Windows)
 """"""""""""""""""

 Use this panel to set various advanced options for the DNS server.
 Complete the dialog box based upon the guidelines below.
-When all selections/entries are made, click OK.
+When all selections/entries are made, click :guilabel:`OK`.

 .. image:: ../../images/console-dns-windows-dns-options-advanced.png
   :width: 70%